-Running backs: Leading the Bengals running back room is seventh-year pro Joe Mixon, who ranks fifth in team history in career rushing yards (1314) and fourth in rushing TDs (40).
+Running backs: Leading the Bengals running back room is seventhvear pro Joe Mixon, who ranks fifth in team history in career rushing vards (1314) and fourth in rushing TDs (40).
 Mixon has surpassed the 1000-yard mark in three of his six seasons, and last year he asserted himself as a reliable pass catching option with career highs in receptions (60) and receiving yards (441).
-Mixon is hoping to get back to his Pro Bowl level of production in 2021, when his

-1205 rushing yards were good for third in the NFL while his 13 rushing TDs ranked fourth.
-He enters this season as one of 10 active players who have reached the 5000-rushing yard milestone.
+Mixon is hoping to get back to his Pro Bowl level of production in 2021, when his 1205 rushing yards were good for third in the NFL while his 13 rushing TDs ranked fourth.
+He enters the season as one of 10 active players who have reached the 5000-rushing yard milestone.
 Next on the running backs depth chart is fifth-year player Trayveon Williams.
 Williams has served as a reserve HB with 34 games of experience, totaling 238 rushing yards on 47 carries along with eight catches for 64 yards.
 He stepped in as the team's primary KOR midway through the 2022 season, returning 16 kicks for 356 yards (22.3 average), with a 42-yard long in Week 11 at Pittsburgh.
 Third-year pro Chris Evans had 17 carries for 77 yards his rookie season, but none last year, and looks to earn a more prominent role in the running back room.
 He was the primary KOR for the first nine games of the 2022 season, a role he overtook late in '21 and maintained through Cincinnati's run to Super Bowl LVI.
-Evans rushed for 49 yards on seven attempts in the preseason opener vs. Green Bay, highlighted by a 33-yarder in the second quarter that set up a Bengals FG.
-Cincinnati used its fifth-round draft choice this past April to select Chase Brown, a compact runner out of the University of Illinois.
+Evans had three catches for 38 yards last season, none bigger than his eight-yard TD in the fourth quarter of Week 13 vs. Kansas City that proved to be the game-winner.
+The Bengals used their fifth-round draft choice this past April to select Chase Brown, a compact runner out of the University of Illinois.
 Brown had an impressive career with the Illini, totaling 3206 rushing yards on 605 attempts (5.3 average) with 18 TDs.
 He was a second-team All-American, second-team All-Big Ten selection and the first Doak Walker Award finalist (nation's top running back) in program history in 2022.
 A pair of college free agent signees round out the running back group in Calvin Tyler Jr. and Jacob Saylors.
-Tyler spent his final two collegiate seasons at Utah State University (2021-22), after four years ('17-20) at Oregon State.
+Tyler spent his final two collegiate seasons at Utah State University (2021-22), after three years ('17-20) at Oregon State.
 He became the 11th player in Utah State history to reach 2000 rushing yards, posting 2006 with 14 TDs in 25 games played.
 Tyler's cousin, Christine Michael, played in 38 NFL games over six seasons (2013-18) as an RB with multiple teams.
-Saylors closed out his East Tennessee State University career with backto-back 1000-yard rushing seasons and was a first-team All-Southern Conference pick in both years.
+Saylors closed out his East Tennessee State University career with back-to-back 1000-yard rushing seasons and was a first-team All-Southern Conference pick in both years.
 He also showcased strong ability as a pass catcher, with 91 career receptions for 781 yards and three TDs.